picuino/picalc/README.md

 Picalc is a Python and Jinja2 program for make online and offline calculators based on standalone html and javascript.
-A yaml database stores all information about the content and style options of the calculator.
+A yaml database stores all information about the calculator content and style options.

 For more extensive information see [example.yaml](example.yaml)